 This position will involve working in the evenings after main rehearsals.

-Interviews will be held in London during April/May.
-Applicants may wish to bring paperwork from previous productions, which demonstrate their skills.
+- Applicants called to interview may wish to bring paperwork from previous productions which demonstrate their skills.

 BYO charges no fees.
 Every participant who gains a place on a summer season production benefits from a fully-funded placement, and is paid a small subsistence.